 Gray’s Inn Hall, London – until 1 September 2018

-Antic Disposition’s production of Much Ado About Nothing is at Gray’s Inn Hall from 17 August to 1 September 2018.
+Much Ado About Nothing runs at Gray’s Inn Hall until 1 September 2018.
 Tickets are available online or on the door.